decimoplays/CStat-Project/report.md

 The result is a cleaned dataset free of extreme values, which ensures that subsequent statistical analyses (regressions, ANOVA, etc.) are not unduly influenced by atypical points.

-### Modeling
-- **Regression Models:**
-  - Linear regression with selected variables.
-  - Polynomial terms if non-linearities detected.
-- **Time Series Modeling:**
-  - Use of SARIMA for monthly average sale price trend.
-  - Stationarity testing (ADF), differencing, seasonal decomposition.
-- **Model Evaluation:**
-  - Metrics: RMSE, MAE, R².
-  - Residual diagnostics (normality Q-Q plots, homoscedasticity).
-  - Cross-validation if applicable.

-#### First Model
+### First Model

-We made our first model basing on the top feature retained after preprocessing and outlier removal.
+We made our first model based on the top feature retained after preprocessing and outlier removal.
 To do that we used the `OLS regressor` of the statsmodels module.

 <div align="center">